How to Control Nutsedge in Your Lawn

 *** Update ***

 Nutsedge Tries a Comeback

-As expected, the nutsedge returned again this spring.
-But the number of villainous grassy shoots is significantly less than last year, and the infested area is much smaller.
+As expected, the nutsedge returned again in the spring.
+But the number of villainous grassy shoots is significantly less than last year (and the year before that), and the infested areas are fewer and much smaller.
 Still, there are numerous little islands of invaders to deal with, plus a number of renegades sprouting up here and there around the yard.
-I've already sprayed the last of the leftover Ortho Max Nutsedge Killer and I plan to get more soon.

 Do You Have Nutsedge In Your Lawn?